Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

+Consider now the same dataset at a later time $t_{n+m}$.
 The labels might have changed.
-The matrix is $ \left[ \right] $, from which $ p(y*=j)= 5/10 $ and that $ p(\tilde{y}=i)= 5/10 $.
+From the matrix, $ p(y*=j)= 5/10 $ and that $ p(\tilde{y}=i)= 5/10 $.
 Now there are 5 women, of which 3 are incorrectly labeled ``male" and 2 are correctly labeled ``female", and 5 men of which 3 are incorrectly labeled``female" and 2 are correctly labeled ``male".
-Replacing again the values in \ref{toyexample}
+Replacing again the values in \ref{toyexample}, $p'(\tilde{y}=i\mid y*=j)=0.6$.
+In this case the true positive rate TPR = 40\% and the false positive rate FPR = 60\%.